fionss/HR_Attrition/README.md

 <p>This dashboard is an overview and workforce summary that also explores compensation, career growth drivers, employee experience and work culture.</p>

 <img width="323" height="179" alt="image" src="https://github.com/user-attachments/assets/eab70434-3418-4546-914a-513986ce9549" />
+<p>This visual explores the relationship between monthly income and salary hike on attrition.</p>